kintrix007/blog/contributing-to-nixpkgs/index.md

 ```

 There are some interesting things here, other then the fact that it is a *lot*
 of lines.
-First, that this all happens under `/nix/store`.
-This is how Nix
+First, this all happens under `/nix/store`.
+This is how Nix makes
-makes sure the builds stay isolated, so it can be as reproducible as possible.
+sure the builds stay isolated, so it can be as reproducible as possible.

 The last line (which is the only one actually printed to `stdout`, the rest
 were on `stderr`) shows us where the binary has been built to.
 It is not in the